Hagsten/Talkify/README.md

 ```

 # API
+Talkify lives in its own namespace - talkify.
+Hence, everything below is scoped to that namespace (i.e. talkify.playlist, etc).
 ## Playlist fluent builder
 Playlist builder is Talkifys way to instantiate your playlist.
 It comes with a fluent API.